You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 In which week is delivery safe?

 Babies are considered full term from 37 weeks.
-Their organs are fully formed and most of their body systems are able to cope with life outside the womb.
+A baby’s organs are fully formed by now and most of their body systems are able to cope with life outside the womb.

-The development of your little one is a delicate process.
+The development of your baby is a delicate process.

 Everything is happening in there so quickly – you’re growing a whole new human being!

-Be easy on your body and mind as you grow this new little one, so your baby can stay in there for as long as he needs!
+Be easy on your body and mind, so your baby can stay in there for as long as he needs!